sourcegraph/handbook/content/departments/cloud/technical-docs/v2.0/break_glass_process.md

 During daily operation, human operator usually shouldn't be running terraform manually.
 However, this should be permited during incident.

-Update the `config.yaml` with the following
+Update the `config.yaml` with the following:

 ```yaml
 apiVersion: sourcegraph.com/v1